 Around two years ago, I moved to a different role at my company, and I'm not using React Native anymore.
 Additionally, I have several other side-projects I'm trying to maintain.
 So, I'm not able to actively develop new features in

 react-native-modal, nor provide the same grade of support I used to.

-I’m still keeping an eye on important issues and ensuring it stays compatible across React Native updates.
-Also, some folks are helping from time to time (thank you all, especially @rewieer <3), and I’m still open to onboarding new people on the project.
+I'm still keeping an eye on important issues and ensuring it stays compatible across React Native updates.
+Also, some folks are helping from time to time (thank you all, especially @ancyrweb), and I'm still open to onboarding new people on the project.

 But we're far from being as active as we were a couple of years ago.

 react-native-modal is still a nice library.
 But I also feel it could be even better if I made different decisions in the past.

 Mistakes have been made